-While you might be tempted to include too much in the personal statement in the attempt to show yourself in good light, remember that this is a grave mistake.
-You need to choose your strongest points and connect it to what is relevant to the program and grad school you are applying to.
+While you might be tempted to include too much in the personal statement to show yourself in good light, remember that this is a grave mistake.
+You need to choose your most vital points and connect them to what is relevant to the program and grad school you are applying.

-Pick two or three personal stories that throws light on your personality, motivations, ambitions and values.
+Pick two or three personal stories that reflect your personality, motivations, ambitions, and values.
 A focused personal statement is more appreciated than one that says a lot yet reveals nothing.